skip to main content

 The team is responsible for carrying regular checks on direct payments to ensure the money is spent in line with the agreed outcomes in a person’s support plan, and that public funds are properly accounted for.

-From April 2024 the standard direct payment rate (normally used to pay for personal assistants) is £18.80 per hour.
+Standard direct payment rate (normally used to pay for personal assistants) is £18.80 per hour.

-From May 2024 the agency direct payment rate (used to pay homecare agencies to provide support) is £20.92 per hour.
+Agency direct payment rate (used to pay homecare agencies to provide support) is £20.92 per hour.